V4Fire/Client/src/components/global/g-slider/README.md

   < img src = https://fakeimg.pl/130x300
 ```

-1. g-slider component uses a horizontal slider by default, but you can use a vertical slider by adding the modifier `.g-slider__vertical_true` for the slide container `.g-slider`
+1. g-slider component uses a horizontal slider by default, but you can use a vertical slider by adding the modifier `.g-slider__vertical_true` for the slide container `.g-slider`.

 ```snakeskin
 < [.g-slider].&_vertical_true